 Upgraded AI System: Besides the story, we’re also expecting some major technical overhaul in Halo 6.
 One of the most widely criticized features of the last game in the series was its slightly shaky AI system, which, frankly in today’s date, is a bit of a shame for such a huge franchise.
 In Halo 5, this impacted not only the enemy that we had to fight but also the companion characters.
 Not that it was all bad, but from a game of this scale, we expect the AI to be super crisp and responsive.
 We hope Microsoft pulls out all the stops for this one with Halo 6.

-But while Halo 5 was criticised on several counts, its overall gameplay was rather well-received by fans.
+But while Halo 5 was criticised on several counts, its overall gameplay and its pace were rather well-received by fans.
 On the multiplayer front, especially, the game gave fans a lot to enjoy.
 So we expect some of the core gameplay features of Halo 5 to make a return with Halo 6.
 Among the list of possibilities, we think there is a high chance of the NPC companions to make a comeback, and perhaps this time around we would be able to exercise some more control over them.

 Other possibilities are that Spartan Locke may be brought back as one of the main focuses in Halo 6.
 Fans had observed that the character had a lot of potential to be explored, and Halo 6 might just be the platform to be able to do that.

 Halo 6 Trailer